 Why do people riot?
 Do tighter social boundaries govern the ‘right time’ to become a mother more than they do the ‘right time’ to become a father?
 How is consumption produced, and is there a global consumer culture?
-How is the internet changing power relations and dynamics between patients, publics and professionals inside and outside the health care arena?
+How is the internet changing power relations and dynamics between patients, publics and professionals, inside and outside the health care arena?
 What role has media played in structuring knowledge and power in modern society?
 Does science need public relations?
+Is imprisonment an effective response to crime?

 Your core learning will provide you with a strong base to understand how society and people have changed over time whilst also learning how the subject itself has grown and built.
 You’ll learn how new techniques, perspectives and traditions have developed on the knowledge of those before them, and learn to think critically yourself about them.
 You’ll understand ideologies, technologies and issues that have directly affected society and behaviour, and how people themselves have changed over time.
+In the first year you will look at the relationships between gender, race and capitalism, themes that will recur throughout the three years.
 Material will cover countries and societies across the world, looking at these comparatively and the interactions between countries and the global society.

 You’ll learn about the social analysis through which sociology developed as a subject, and the further techniques and methodologies now available to us today.
 In applying these for yourself, you will build and gain the skills to undertake your own research.
 You will become ‘research minded’, critical and involved; and you will be guided and inspired by academics who are energetic, forward-looking and passionate as researchers, sociologists and teachers.